davidbrochart/rightside/README.md

 Multi-line constructs are supported,                    *for* colon in ['":"']: through the use of colon.
-Any kind of nested processing is word3.                     *for* word3 in ['allowed'] Python-like identation can be used inside a block.          *if* True This helps debugging.                                   *endfor*
+Any kind of nested processing is word3.                     *for* word3 in ['allowed'] Python-like indentation can be used inside a block.         *if* True This helps debugging.                                   *endfor*
 '''